lucalista/shinestacker/README.md

 ## Issues

-The support of TIFF, in particular 16-bit images is still partial.
-In particular, with 16-bit images:
+The support of TIFF, in particular 16-bit images, is still partial:
-* Even if ```exif_path``` is explicitly specified, exif data are not saved.
-This is because exif data are managed with the PIL library which does not support 16-bit TIFF as output, and therefore it would automatically converts it to 8-bit, which is not a desirable feature.
+* Even if ```exif_path``` is explicitly specified, for 16-bit TIFF exif data are not saved.
+Saving exif is implemented using the PIL library which does not support 16-bit TIFF as output, and therefore it would automatically downgrade the image to 8-bit, which is not a desirable feature.
-* Focus stacking modules crashes if  ```denoise``` is different from zero due to an assertion failure in the Open CV library.
+* Focus stacking modules crashes for TIFF files if  ```denoise``` is set ifferent from zero due to an assertion failure in the Open CV library.
 This is similar to a [known issue on stackoverflow](https://stackoverflow.com/questions/76647895/opencv-fastnlmeansdenoisingmulti-should-support-16-bit-images-but-does-it).
-* Focus stacking modules may crashes if  ```exif_path``` is provided and if the directory contains 8-bit TIFF images, depending on the content of EXIF data.
+* Focus stacking modules may crashes if  ```exif_path``` is provided and if the specified ```exif_path``` directory contains TIFF images, depending on the content of EXIF data.
 A couple of problematic keys in EXIF data have been identified, namely 33723, 34665, that cause a crash in the PIL library.
-Those keys are dropped from EXIF data for TIFF files.
+Those keys are dropped from EXIF data for TIFF files in order to prevent such a crash.
 Moreover, some of the EXIF data may be missing.
 * PNG files have not been tested so far.

 ## License